What Triggers Chocolate Cravings? Here’s the Surprising Truth

 Our culture likes to celebrate with chocolate.

-Birthdays, holidays, graduations, weddings, and baby showers are all occasions where giving chocolate is considered appropriate.
-Chocolate is also given as a thank you gift, or to show appreciation.
+Chocolate is appropriate for birthdays, holidays, graduations, weddings, and baby showers.
+It is also given as a thank-you gift or to show appreciation.

 Chocolate is often used as a romantic gesture.
-It can be given as a way to say “I’m sorry”, or “I love you”.
-Chocolate is also given to show sympathy, or as a congratulations gift.
+It can be given to say “I’m sorry” or “I love you.”
+Chocolate is also given to show sympathy or as a congratulations gift.

 Giving chocolate to someone can be seen as an act of kindness.
 It is a thoughtful gesture that can make the recipient feel special and appreciated.

 Chocolate can also be used as a bribe!
-If you want someone to do something for you, offering them chocolate may just be the thing to tip the scales in your favor.
+If you want someone to do something for you, offering them chocolate may tip the scales in your favor.

-Last but not least, chocolate is simply a delicious treat that can be enjoyed by everyone!
-Whether you are enjoying a chocolate bar on your own, or sharing a box of chocolates with friends, there is no denying that chocolate is one of life’s simple pleasures.
+Last but not least, chocolate is a delicious treat everyone can enjoy!
+Whether you are enjoying a chocolate bar on your own or sharing a box of chocolates with friends, there is no denying that chocolate is one of life’s simple pleasures.

-As you can see our culture values chocolate in many more ways than just flavor!
+As you can see, our culture values chocolate in many ways, more than just its flavor!

 This can partially explain why you’re craving chocolate.